 If there are subconscious beliefs blocking your progress, affirmations help neutralize them.
 Affirmations in and of themselves, however, may not be enough to dislodge deeply rooted, or trauma-based, beliefs.
 These may best be resolved through professional self-growth work.

 Saying positive affirmations doesn’t mean you pretend to feel upbeat.
 The word positive also means feeling certain and sure.
-When you affirm positive thoughts, you strengthen your confidence to feel certain about achieving your weight loss goals.
+When you affirm positive thoughts, you strengthen your confidence to feel certain about achieving your health and wellness goals.

 Notice what is affirmed in these commonly held beliefs about weight loss: